 If that sounds familiar, take heart!
 Most of us started in exactly the same place, with that same concern.

-Here are key insights from more than 15 area moms to help you avoid the homeschool mistakes they made:
+These key insights from more than 15 area moms can help you avoid the homeschool mistakes they made:

 Don’t try to make your homeschool a mini-“public school.”